 Below we provide links to national websites containing information and advice including online videos on a number of topics.

-Citizens advice offers comprehensive information in relation to rights at work and family relationships.
+Citizens Advice provides comprehensive guidance on a wide range of topics, including rights at work and family relationships.

-Unicef has a guide to returning to work after having a baby.
+Unicef has a guide to returning to work after having a baby including practical advice for balancing new parenthood with employment.

-Family Lives is a charity helping parents to deal with the changes that are a constant part of family life.
-Their website provides a range of information, telephone support and online videos and resources.
+Family Lives is a charity that supports parents in navigating the many changes that come with family life.
+Their website includes extensive information, telephone support, online videos, and additional resources.

-The Childline website provides a range of information on many aspects of family relations, including if you are a young carer, divorce, step-families.
+The Childline website provides guidance on many aspects of family relationships, including being a young carer, coping with divorce, and navigating step-families.

-Mumsnet offers parents the opportunity to share practical advice and experiences with each other through their website and online forum.
-The link is specifically for parents with teenagers but their site covers a range of ages.
+Mumsnet gives parents a platform to share practical advice and personal experiences through their website and online forums.
+The link provided focuses on parents of teenagers, though the site covers families with children of all ages.

-Citizens advice offers comprehensive information in relation to rights at work and family relationships.
+Citizens Advice provides comprehensive guidance on a wide range of topics, including rights at work and family relationships.

-Unicef has a guide to returning to work after having a baby.
+Unicef has a guide to returning to work after having a baby including practical advice for balancing new parenthood with employment.

-Family Lives is a charity helping parents to deal with the changes that are a constant part of family life.
-Their website provides a range of information, telephone support and online videos and resources.
+Family Lives is a charity that supports parents in navigating the many changes that come with family life.
+Their website includes extensive information, telephone support, online videos, and additional resources.

-The Childline website provides a range of information on many aspects of family relations, including if you are a young carer, divorce, step-families.
+The Childline website provides guidance on many aspects of family relationships, including being a young carer, coping with divorce, and navigating step-families.

-Mumsnet offers parents the opportunity to share practical advice and experiences with each other through their website and online forum.
-The link is specifically for parents with teenagers but their site covers a range of ages.
+Mumsnet gives parents a platform to share practical advice and personal experiences through their website and online forums.
+The link provided focuses on parents of teenagers, though the site covers families with children of all ages.

 Abuse includes domestic violence, rape and sexual assault.
 It can be subtle at first and difficult to spot.
 Find advice on how to tell if your relationship is healthy from Women’s Aid.